DR Congo is the second largest country in Africa and was formerly known as Zaire. It sits to the east of of the much smaller country, Congo.

 The printable portion of the unit study contains DR Congo Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Congolese currency, Famous People notebooking pages, and book summaries.
 Grab all 16 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About DR Congo

-This video is kind of goofy and aimed toward older students, but it does give a really good overview of the DR Congo.
+This video is kind of goofy and aimed toward older students, but it does give a really good overview to learn about the DR Congo.
 (12 min.)